zat0sh1/zethereum/README.md

 # zethereum

-Here’s a draft for your **Zethereum** README:

----

 # Zethereum: Privacy-Preserving Smart Contracts for Ethereum

 **Zethereum** is a bold initiative to integrate private transactions and zero-knowledge (ZK) technologies into Ethereum, empowering users with privacy while leveraging Ethereum's extensive ecosystem.
 Inspired by the ideals of internet freedom, Zethereum provides a platform for privacy-preserving transactions and ZK-based smart contracts.
+Inspired by https://x.com/balajis/status/1862548217986269495

 ## What is Zethereum?